memgraph/docs/help-center/overview.md

 - **[MAGE FAQ](/faq/mage-faq.md)**

 **[Memgraph Forum](https://discourse.memgraph.com/)** - The Memgraph community
-forum is the best place to get fast and accurate answers from both our team and other Memgraph developers.
+forum is the best place to get fast and accurate answers from both our teams and other Memgraph developers.

 **[StackOverflow](https://stackoverflow.com/questions/tagged/memgraphdb)** - You